idozii/CANCER-REGRESSION/README.md

 2 datasets have 1 common column: geography.

-2 datasets don't need to clean anymore.
+2 datasets don't need to clean anymore because they don't have any missing values and duplicates.

 Approve merge for plotting and predicting.

 ## MERGING DATA BASED ON GEOGRAPHY

+This part provides information about merging data and how I clean these datasets within duplicates, missing values cases.

 ### *merged_data*